cat2cat

 About

-Unifying an inconsistent coded categorical variable in a panel/longtitudal dataset
+Unifying an inconsistently coded categorical variable in a panel/longitudinal dataset

-There is offered the cat2cat procedure to map a categorical variable according to a mapping (transition) table between two different time points.
-The mapping (transition) table should to have a candidate for each category from the targeted for an update period.
-The main rule is to replicate the observation if it could be assigned to a few categories, then using simple frequencies or statistical methods to approximate probabilities of being assigned to each of them.
+The cat2cat procedure maps a categorical variable according to a mapping (transition) table between two different time points.
+The mapping (transition) table should have a candidate for each category in the period being harmonized.
+The main rule is to replicate an observation if it can be assigned to several categories, then use frequencies or statistical methods to approximate probabilities of assignment.

 This algorithm was invented and implemented in the paper by (Nasinski, Majchrowska and Broniatowska (2020)).